Why Do I Feel Weird After Drinking Bone Broth?

 Proper storage is just as important as preparation.
 Always refrigerate bone broth within two hours of cooking or freeze it for long-term storage.
 To maintain safety, reheat the broth thoroughly before drinking, ensuring any potential bacteria are eliminated.

-FAQs on Bone Broth and Weird Symptoms
+FAQs About Drinking Bone Broth

 Why Does Bone Broth Make Me Feel Sick?